How to offset carbon emissions: a step-by-step guide

 Offsetting is important, but reduction always comes first.
 Establishing clear, science-based targets ensures that your organization aligns with global efforts to mitigate climate change.

-Aligning with Science-Based Targets Initiative (SBTi):
+Follow the Science-Based Targets Initiative (SBTi):

 3. Select a climate project or portfolio

-After implementing all feasible internal emission reductions, the next step is to compensate carbon emissions through high-quality, verified offset projects.
 According to the Voluntary Carbon Markets Integrity Initiative (VCMI), credible use of carbon credits should complement, not replace, direct emission reductions.
-The VCMI Claims Code of Practice stipulates that companies must:

-• Set and publicly disclose science-based near-term emission reduction targets.
+• Set and publicly disclose science-based near-term emission reduction targets

-• Commit to achieving net-zero emissions no later than 2050.
+• Commit to net-zero by 2050

 Start compensating your carbon emissions with Cawa